 In addition to performing, I have made a living as a guitar instructor for over 30 years and have had the pleasure of teaching hundreds of students in the Atlanta area.
 A number of guitar teachers and performing musicians in my area were actually former students of mine.

-Born in 1960 in West Islip, NY.
-The fascination with the guitar, started as a child growing up in my home town of Lindenhurst, New York.
+Born in 1960 on Long Island, NY.
+The fascination with the guitar, started as a child growing up in my home town of Lindenhurst, a wonderful little town on the South bay of Long Island.
 At an early age I was exposed to Hispanic music which was rich in exotic rhythms and melodies passionately played by virtuoso guitarists, which caught my imagination.

-In my preteens, my Dad bought me an electric guitar from a pawn shop that looked cool but, because of some flaws in the instrument, it proved difficult to play.
-I began taking guitar lessons on that guitar, despite the issues with the guitar, and was determined to master the instrument.
-A few years later, I had earned money, as a paper delivery boy, to buy my first good guitar along with my Mom who contributed half of the money.
-The guitar was a beautiful natural wood-finish Fender Stratocaster.
-It was a fine professional instrument and it played so smooth.
+In my preteens, my Dad bought me an electric guitar from a pawn shop that looked cool but, because of some flaws in the instrument, it proved difficult to play, but I persisted in learning and practicing.
+I started guitar lessons on that guitar.
+When I turned 13, I got a job as a newspaper delivery boy and was able to save enough money, with some help from my Mom, and bought my first professional instrument: a beautiful natural wood-finish Fender Stratocaster.
+It was a fine instrument and it played so smooth.
 My fingers had built up a lot of strength and dexterity from playing on my first “starter” guitar so playing on that instrument was effortless.
 A few years later I was able to purchase a blonde Gibson Les Paul Custom.

 Naturally, growing up as a teenager in the 70’s, I was hearing the legendary sounds of all the great classic rock guitarists which I eagerly sat to learn how to play in that style.
 Then a friend introduced me to Jazz and later a teacher introduced me to Classical music.
 My musical appetite and my hunger for learning deepened.
 I was practicing all of the time and while taking lessons I did a lot of self-study reading through music theory text books that I sent away for.
 I also read books about music history from my high school and local library along with music industry magazines.
 I wanted to learn from anything I could get my hands on.
 Also I had the privilege of studying under some fantastic guitar teachers and had exposure to many wonderful musicians through those early years that helped me to grow musically as well as hone my playing skills.